backdrop-contrib/samlauth/README.md

 After users have logged in through the SAML IdP, the link between that particular login and the Drupal user gets remembered.
-From this point on, users are treated differently if they do not have the "Use Drupal login, bypassing SAML IdP" permission:
+From this point on, users are treated differently unless they have a role that is explicitly "allowed to use Drupal login also when linked to a SAML login" by
+configuration:
 * They cannot log into Drupal directly anymore.
 Remember that if your Drupal site has existing locally (pre-)created users who know their password, this means there is an 'invisible' distinction with users who have not logged in